 When there are more applications than there are places available, the Governors will admit pupils according to the following criteria which are listed in order of priority.

-The governors will admit all pupils with a statement of special educational needs or an EHC (Education, Health and Care) plan which name the School as appropriate provision.
+The governors will admit all pupils with an EHC (Education, Health and Care) plan which names the School as appropriate provision.